 People sometimes worry about getting fired if their short-term disability benefits are denied.
 The claims decision made by a third party should not influence your employment status.

-Your employer can fire you while on short-term disability after an approved claim because the insurance does not protect your job.
+Your employer can fire you after an approved claim because the insurance does not protect your job.
 The Family Medical Leave Act (FMLA) serves that role when applicable.

 Therefore, rejecting your claim for benefits should not lead to job termination.